prangunj23/prangunj23.github.io/README.md

 - [ ] We will eventually have to make css files for each page
 - [ ] *animate.css* maybe so far.... will check later
 - [ ] Fast facts picture type on About us page
-- [ ] drop shadow fade on what we do cards
+- [ ] Add drop shadow on what we do cards
 - [ ] fix about us shade of blue

 ### JS todo list/plans